-I've compiled all the information I gathered while designing and building this handheld game console so anyone can build it.
+I've compiled all the information I gathered while designing and building this DIY handheld game console, so anyone can build it.
 This step-by-step guide also explains the choices I made, and the options I decided not to include.

 Contents